Jahan-Shah/Jahan-Shah/README.md

 <div>

 # 💫 About Me:
-< sj/ > Mysterious developer and designer based in Pakistan, Studying Artificial Intelligence.
+< sj/ > Mysterious front-end developer and designer based in Pakistan, Studying Artificial Intelligence.

 ## 🌐 Connect with me: